yev-ai/demo-post-fixes/README.md

 # SPA template for user-facing GenAI and ML

+Also: I _HIGHLY_ encourage you to install Cline.
+It's availbe as a [VS Code plugin] and compensates for a lot of Copilot Enterprise's weaknesses.
+Using them together is awesome - just set up the proper keybinds for it.

 I'll be using this to properly rewrite the questionable _(at best)_ [result of a timed coding exercise](https://github.com/yev-ai/sai-transcription-demo)

 Disclaimer: this is a prescriptive project built primarily for my own educational purposes.